xmootoo/gcn-depression-detection/README.md

 # Applying Graph Convolution Networks to EEG Data for Diagnosis of Major Depressive Disorder

-Exploring different tyes of Graph Neural Networks (GNNs) to predict Major Depressive Disorder (MDD) from EEG data, trained and tested on the HUSM dataset.
+Exploring different types of neural networks to predict Major Depressive Disorder (MDD) from EEG data, trained and tested on the HUSM dataset.
+Our

+* as